 Change in Exchange Rate

-In October 2022, the PLN regained its footing thanks to stabilizing markets and a series of interest rate hikes.
-While there is still some room for improvement, the value of the Polish Zloty is close to recovering to pre-war levels against the EUR.
+Following October 2022, the PLN has regained its footing thanks to stabilizing markets and a series of interest rate hikes by Polish Central Bank (NBP)

 Implications for M&A in Poland